-Following some simple instructions and spending a little time to clean your BBQ with each use will save you laborious cleaning in the long run, and it'll make sure your BBQ is in tip top condition each time you go to use it.
+Following some simple instructions and devoting a little time to cleaning your barbecue will save you laborious cleaning in the long run, and will make sure your barbecue is in tip-top condition every time you use it.
+Your future self will thank you.

 Before you jump the gun to grill your snags and steaks, it's important to take a look at the manufacturer's instructions.
-It'll often list some requirements for preparing your BBQ for that first use.
+It'll often list some requirements for preparing your barbecue for the first time.
 These requirements often ask you to:

 - Wash the hotplates in warm soapy water and dry them thoroughly.

 - Season the hotplates.
-Some manufacturers recommend seasoning the hotplates by coating them with vegetable oil and turning on all burners on medium-high heat for about 20 minutes.
+Some manufacturers recommend seasoning the hotplates by coating them with vegetable oil and turning on all the burners on medium-high heat for about 20 minutes.

-When you're busy entertaining, it can be tempting to turn off the BBQ and walk away to enjoy your sizzling hot meat, promising yourself you'll return to clean it before dessert.
+When you're busy entertaining, it can be tempting to turn off the barbecue and walk away to enjoy your sizzling hot meat, promising yourself you'll return to clean it before dessert.

 A stainless steel exterior can be difficult to clean and more prone to rusting and tea staining (a brown discolouration that appears where the surface is hottest, like inside the hood), despite how well you protect it from the elements.
 Here are our tips.

 - Clean stainless steel exteriors with hot water and vinegar or a stainless steel cleaner.

-- Use a BBQ cover.
+- Use a barbecue cover.

 - For fat splatters and fingerprints, use an all-purpose cleaner or warm soapy water.